 5 Card Draw

-A favorite of kitchen table poker games, 5 Card Draw is most people’s first poker experience.
-It’s an easy game to pick up and play as the rules and betting rounds are simple compared to some of the more complicated poker games like PLO or Razz.
-While it has declined in popularity compared to some games like Texas Hold ’em and Pot-Limit Omaha, it remains a staple in most casual poker games today.
+A favorite of kitchen table poker games, Five Card Draw is often most people’s first poker experience.
+It’s an easy game to pick up and play, as the rules and betting rounds are simple compared to some of the more complicated poker games, like Pot-Limit Omaha (PLO) or Razz.
+While it has declined in popularity compared to games like Texas Hold’em and PLO, it remains a staple in most casual poker games today.

 Overview